CodingZeal/nextjs-example-confirm-server-action/post.md

 Now our UI is updated as expected, the modal closes and the new id is rendered in the UI.

-### Server action signature difference when using `useFormState`
+### Server Action Parameter Difference When Using `useFormState`

-Note the difference in the server action signature when using `useFormState`:
+Note the difference in the server action parameters when using `useFormState`:

 ```ts
 export async function deleteSomethingWithResponse(